-Today, there is a rise of awareness toward food safety and health.
+Today, there is a rise in awareness of food safety and health.
 So people look at the ingredient contained in the product they buy.
 One more time, as a foreign company you are believed to be more authentic.
 In other words, Chinese people trust foreign brand chocolate because they think that the product contains more milk or cocoa.

 - The Price

 When chocolate appeared in China, it was like a privilege that only a few people can afford.
-It was way too expensive for most of the people.
+It was way too expensive for most people.
 However, because China opened its economy to the world, importation grew and chocolate became a common food product.
 Nevertheless, some of the chocolate brands are famous such as Ferrero because of its high price.
 In luxury, an industry price is always a tool of distinction because the notion of privilege is a part of luxury.
-Hence, if a brand wants to appear as a valued one, it has to be expensive to match which the expectation of a certain social category.
+Hence, if a brand wants to appear valued, it has to be expensive to match the expectation of a certain social category.

 To sum up, a Chinese consumer may have several reasons to buy imported chocolate such as taste, brand, and price.
 As a chocolate maker, you need to adopt a good strategy to make a real difference with your competitors if you want to succeed in China.

 Let’s see what we can do for you

 Having a good opinion from journalist also matter because they are powerful and can interfere in your reputation.
 Therefore we have the resources needed to build for you a solid PR strategy.
 We have more than 2000 journalists in our contacts.
 We also can furnish you with a regular detailed report about the process in order to make the adjustment.
-The communication will be effective because we have Chinese members in our team.
+The communication will be effective because we have Chinese members on our team.

 Introduce you to the Chinese Ecommerce Platforms

-When we talk about Ecommerce in China, we see the platforms such as Tmall, Jd.com and Taobao.
-If you want to sell your Chocolate in China, you have to integrate these platforms.
+When we talk about Ecommerce in China, we see the platforms such as Tmall, Jd.com, and Taobao.
+If you want to sell your Chocolate in China, you must integrate these platforms.